IrinaAdeniyi/WildFind/README.md

 Further, I added a pop up message as well for when all the hidden objects are found.
 Finally I changed the alert() function with a modal to present the congratulations message at the end of the game in a better way.

 I then concentrated on improving the responsiveness of the game.
+Once i managed to make the background picture show fully in all screen sizes, I started working on the footer.
+To make it responsive in all sizes and orientations I used different CSS stylings and I used JavaScript to move the counter from the game-area to the footer in portrait mode.
+In landscape mode I hid the footer and added a button to toggle it (make it appear to see the items that need to be found and dissapear to allow use better view of the background) using JavaScript as well.

 ## Project Structure